Red Clover

 Description:

 Red clover was traditionally used in folklore medicine to treat breast cancer.
-Today research has shown therapeutic use during menopause, helping to reduce the impact of falling estrogen levels, but also to exert a protective effect on the heart and circulation in menopausal women with low estrogen levels.
+And has been widely used in traditional medicine to help treat osteoporosis, heart disease, arthritis, skin disorders and respiratory health.
+Today research has shown therapeutic use during menopause with hot flashes; helping to reduce the impact of falling estrogen levels, but also to exert a protective effect on the heart and circulation in menopausal women with low estrogen levels.

 Research: